MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/configure-custom-settings-active-directory.md

 A disjoint namespace occurs when the primary DNS suffix of one or more domain member computers doesn't match the DNS name of their Active Directory domain.
 For example, if a computer has a DNS name of corp.contoso.com but is part of an Active Directory domain called na.corp.contoso.com, it's using a disjoint namespace.

-Before deploying Azure Local version 23H2, you must:
+Before deploying Azure Local, version 23H2, you must:

 - Append the DNS suffix to the management adapter of every node.
 - Verify you can resolve the hostname to the FQDN of the Active Directory.